24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 This outdoor chicken coop is designed to shelter six chickens.
 The measurement of the run is 5 x 12.
 The whole chicken coop has a roof for protection and to reduce the impact of snowy weather.
 This coop is tall enough to let you enter the coop when you want to feed or clean the entire area.

-This coop comes with two roosts, 12 x 12 nesting boxes, with full-sized doors.
+This coop comes with two roosts, and 12 x 12 nesting boxes with full-sized doors.
 The nesting boxes also have doors to give you easy access to getting fresh eggs.
 This coop also has storage compartments and a run to let the chicken roam around.

 17. Easy Chicken Coop Plan